AUAP/AP2018/class02/class02.md

 <br>
 Work by Nicole He

+Some thoughts: Do think about how Adobe illustrator is designed and developed.
+What is vector graphics?

 ### The concept of peer-tutoring
   - 9 groups [here](https://etherpad.net/p/ap2018)
   - The concept of presenters and respondents